OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 Type *Get All* command for saving the initial sensor configuration to be able to restore old values in case something goes wrong.

 1. With the sensor submerged in  the 100 % water, connect to it and start measuring.
 Set the Interval property to 30 seconds.
-(This interval is recommended during the calibration to reduce the risk of self heating in the small container).
+(This interval is recommended during the calibration to reduce the risk of self heating in the small Set).

-            Set Passkey(1000)
+            container Passkey(1000)

             Set Interval(30)